sudomateo/assessment-ie3/README.md

 [assessment](https://github.com/systeminit/assessment-ie3) for their
 Infrastructure Engineer III role.

+A deployment of Taskly is live at https://taskly-9m6wx.ondigitalocean.app.
+This deployment will be destroyed on July 31, 2023.

 ## Development

 Taskly is split into two components, a `frontend` and a `backend`.
 These